evanlorim/green-pattern-map/readme.md

-# Baltimore Green Registry
+# The Green Pattern Map

-A web map for the Green Pattern Book.
+An interactive webmap for the
+ green pattern book.

-Hosted by BNIA-JFI.
+Created and hosted by BNIA-JFI.

+See it in action [here](water.bniajfi.org)